boundedinfinity/eiab/guide/docs/guide/control.md

 ...
 ```

-Help generate some random entropy to key generation:
+Help generate some random entropy to key generation.
+This step is mainly
+required because of running inside the VM.
+This shouldn't be necessary
+when running on a physical computer.

 ```bash
 sudo rngd -r /dev/urandom
 ```

-Create your master public and private keys:
+Create your master public and private keys.

 ```bash
 ~/gpg-master.expect